 Oatly Partners With Graduate Hotels® to Make Oatmilk a Standard Guest Offering Across the U.S.

+Expanding its hospitality category reach, Oatly products will roll out at more than 20 Graduate Hotels locations in university anchored towns across the U.S. beginning early next year

-MALMO, Sweden, Dec.
-21, 2022 (GLOBE NEWSWIRE) -- Oatly Group AB OTLY ("Oatly" or the "Company"), the world's original and largest oat drink company, today announced that beginning in January 2023, Oatly will become the brand standard oatmilk served at more than 20 Graduate Hotels properties.
+/EIN News/ -- MALMO, Sweden, Dec.
+21, 2022 (GLOBE NEWSWIRE) -- Oatly Group AB (Nasdaq: OTLY) (“Oatly” or the “Company”), the world’s original and largest oat drink company, today announced that beginning in January 2023, Oatly will become the brand standard oatmilk served at more than 20 Graduate Hotels properties.
 The handcrafted hotel collection targets dynamic university anchored towns across the U.S. and U.K., including locations in Chapel Hill, NC, Madison, WI, New Haven, CT, and Knoxville, TN, among others, and is known for celebrating the unique personality, history, and tradition of each community.

 As part of the newly announced partnership, guests, visitors, and nearby students at Graduate Hotels locations will be able to enjoy Oatly’s Barista Edition and Chocolate oatmilks in food and beverage outlets across the properties, including destination restaurants and rooftops, Poindexter coffee shops, and grab-n-go stations on premises.
 Oatly’s oatmilks are delicious, allergen-friendly milk alternatives that have the same creamy taste, frothy feel, and functionality as traditional dairy, and in general, are better for the climate compared to cow’s milk.